 Both the ESA and MMPA prohibit the "take" of species under their protection.
 The ESA defines take as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect or attempt to engage in any such conduct."
-In the definition of take, the term "harm" is defined to include significant habitat modification or degradation, and "harass" is defined as actions that disrupt normal behavior patterns (50 CFR 10).
-The MMPA defines take as "to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" (16 U.S. Code [USC] 31.1362 (13)).
+(ESA).
+Note that the "harass" and "harm" are not defined in the ESA but are subject to the NMFS and USFWS interpretations of the terms.
+"Harm" includes significant habitat modification or degradation, and "harass" includes actions that disrupt normal behavior patterns.
+The MMPA defines take as "to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" (MMPA).